International Carbon Reduction and Offset Alliance

+The International Carbon Reduction and Offset Alliance (ICROA) is an industry trade group for providers of voluntary carbon offsets.
+It was established in 2008, and aims to promote industry self-regulation based on its ICROA Code of Best Practices.
+Members produce an annual report demonstrating compliance with the ICROA Code.

 History

-ICROA was launched by eight carbon reduction and offset providers on June 9, 2008.
+ICROA was launched by eight carbon offset providers on June 9, 2008.
 Along with the initial eight, ICROA has been open to new members which meet its membership criteria, and this was reflected in their early announcement that they intended to increase fourfold over the following twelve months.
 Nevertheless, the co-chairman of the organization, Jonathan Shopley, stated in 2008 that most offset providers would not be qualified to join.

 With ICROA headquartered in the United Kingdom, the eight founding members consisted of five British firms (Carbon Clear, The Carbon Neutral Company, ClimateCare, CO2balance and Targetneutral), two from the United States (Native Energy and TerraPass), and one from Australia (Climate Friendly).
 Current membership is eleven companies worldwide.

-The ICROA Code of Best Practice

-The ICROA Code is available in full on the ICROA website.
-The key points are: